Iotic-Labs/iotics-host-lib/builder/iotics/follower_template/{{cookiecutter.follower_dir}}/README.md

 ### Semantic based searches for and follows twins
-This search will return the twins identified with the *Category Temperature* (ie it will return the twins including this Category in their meta data properties).
+This search will return the twins identified with the *Temperature Category* (ie it will return the twins including this Category in their meta data properties).
 You can see the publisher adding such a category to the twins it creates in its `Creates a twin and sets its meta data` section.